elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_65.md

 # Case 65: Drum Beater
 ## Introduction

-Use **[Nezha 48 IN 1 Inventor's Kit](https://www.elecfreaks.com/nezha-inventor-s-kit-for-micro-bit-without-micro-bit-board.html)** and [Potentiometer ](https://www.elecfreaks.com/planetx-trimpot.html)to build the drum machine that can control the speed with a knob.
+Use **[Nezha 48 IN 1 Inventor's Kit](https://www.elecfreaks.com/nezha-inventor-s-kit-for-micro-bit-without-micro-bit-board.html)** and [trimpot](https://www.elecfreaks.com/planetx-trimpot.html)to build the drum machine that can control the speed with a knob.

 ![](./images/neza-inventor-s-kit-case-65-01.png)